Recovery After Bariatric Surgery

 Recovering in the Hospital

-The amount of time you spend in the hospital depends on which type of bariatric procedure you undergo, but generally speaking, you will spend anywhere from one, possibly two days recovering in the hospital.
+The amount of time you spend in the hospital depends on which type of bariatric procedure you undergo, but generally speaking you will spend one to two days recovering in the hospital.
 During this time, Inspira’s staff will monitor your vital signs and administer pain medication as needed.

 Before you are discharged from the hospital, you will receive information about nutritional supplements, dietary changes and more.
 Arrangements will also be made for a follow-up visit with your physician.